New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 - Import Facebook data to Google Data Studio

-3. Key Facebook analytics metrics
+3. Key Facebook Analytics Metrics to Track

 This section outlines five different categories and key Facebook metrics every marketer should be tracking.